 Photo by Bernard Zeija

-Helmed by Managing Partner Andrew Yap, The Old Man Singapore pays homage to Ernest Hemingway’s Pulitzer Prize-winning fictional work, The Old Man and the Sea.
+Helmed by Managing Partner Andrew Yap, Papa Doble Singapore pays homage to Ernest Hemingway’s Pulitzer Prize-winning fictional work, through his nickname.
 In the spirit of Hemingway’s ingenuity, each cocktail is an experimental concoction exuding a distinctly Asian touch, combined with culinary techniques to enhance classic recipes.